Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 Unless explicitly permitted in writing by the Licensor, the Licensee may NOT:

 - Distribute or sell the Software or derivatives as a standalone product
-- Provide the Software as a hosted service (SaaS/PaaS), including any multi-tenant hosted environment where third parties access functionality primarily provided by the Software
+- Provide the Software, or any substantially similar functionality, as a hosted service to third parties (including SaaS, PaaS, or multi-tenant environments) where external users access functionality primarily provided by the Software
+- Build or market a product whose primary purpose is to offer FoxML-like ML/quant infrastructure as a general-purpose platform to third parties
 - Use the Software to offer a product or service whose primary value is substantially identical to the Software itself (including "FoxML-as-a-service" or similar hosted offerings)
 - Publish or disclose source code derived from the commercial version
+- Publish or disclose performance benchmarks or comparative tests involving the Software to any third party without Licensor's prior written consent
 - Remove or alter copyright notices
 - Claim authorship of the Software or its architectural design
 - Use the Software in violation of US export controls or applicable law